113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

   3. After the build is finished, add `BMSCore.framework` to your project by following [Step 3](https://github.com/Carthage/Carthage#getting-started){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") in the Carthage instructions.

-      For applications that are built with Swift 2.3, use the `carthage update --toolchain com.apple.dt.toolchain.Swift_2_3` command.
+      For apps that are built with Swift 2.3, use the `carthage update --toolchain com.apple.dt.toolchain.Swift_2_3` command.
 Otherwise, use the `carthage update` command.

 3. Import the `BMSCore` module.